okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 Inserts the logo image that has been configured for your application.
 Requires double curly braces: <span v-pre>`{{orgLogo}}`</span>

-You can change this logo by using the [Sign-in Configuration](https://help.okta.com/okta_help.htm?type=oie&id=ext_Settings_Appearance) option, but this changes the org logo in all instances where the macro is used, including your custom sign-in page.
+You can change this logo by using the [Sign-in Configuration](https://help.okta.com/okta_help.htm?type=oie&id=ext_Settings_Appearance) option, but this changes the org logo in all instances where the variable is used, including your custom sign-in page.

-If you want to change only the logo image for your custom error pages, include the URL to the image instead of the macro:
+If you want to change only the logo image for your custom error pages, include the URL to the image instead of the variable:

 Example: